IlyasMohamud/AI-Open-Dialogue/README.md

 For some reason, i can only use one photo per post

+## Third review

+i am able to add new blogs but it starts from oldest posts to newest

 ## A statically generated blog example using Next.js, Markdown, and TypeScript

 This is the existing [blog-starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) plus TypeScript.